nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms)
  - **Optoelectronic:** Pertaining to devices or applications that involve the interaction of light and electrical energy, relevant to many uses of cdse@zn quantum dots.

-### Expanded Definition and Usage\nThe structural enhancement provided by the ZnS shell in cdse@zn quantum dots significantly boosts their stability and photoluminescence efficiency compared to uncapped CdSe quantum dots.
+### Expanded Definition and Usage:
+The structural enhancement provided by the ZnS shell in cdse@zn quantum dots significantly boosts their stability and photoluminescence efficiency compared to uncapped CdSe quantum dots.
 This makes them particularly suitable for applications demanding high durability and excellent light output, such as in high-definition displays where color precision and brightness are critical.
 In biomedical fields, their narrow emission spectra and high brightness enable precise tracking of biological processes in real-time imaging, contributing to advances in diagnostic and therapeutic techniques.